 The CEO is responsible for the risk management within limits defined annually by the Board in the Strategy, Budget and Policy documents.
+The CEO delegates the responsibility for risk management, processes and follow-up to the Chief Financial Officer.
 Authority is delegated to heads of departments in accordance with these limits.
-Within the departments a system of authorities is defined and risk taking is always approved by at least two employees (four eyes
+Within the departments a system of authorities is defined and risk taking is always approved by at least two employees (four eyes principle).